cloydlau/json-editor-vue/README.md

 ### Binding value difference between `svelte-jsoneditor` and `json-editor-vue`

-- `svelte-jsoneditor` An object contains a stringified JSON or a parsed JSON, will do `JSON.parse` when passing as a stringified JSON.
+- `svelte-jsoneditor`: An object contains a stringified JSON or a parsed JSON, will do `JSON.parse` when passing as a stringified JSON.
-- `json-editor-vue` JSON itself.
+- `json-editor-vue`: JSON itself.
 What users see is what users get.

 If you prefer the behavior of `svelte-jsoneditor`: